Dealing with the ATO

 When you lodge an objection it needs to be presented in a very comprehensive and written form, submitted within the time limits, dated, signed and declare that all the information you have given them is accurate.

 If your objection is returned and you are still not happy with the decision made, you can seek an external review.

 The world of tax can be extremely complex and if obligations are not adhered to it can often become quite stressful, not to mention costly.
 The accountants, lawyers and tax agents at The Quinn Group are able to assist you with all tax and ATO related matters.
-For advice or more information contact us now by submitting an online enquiry form or call 1300 QUINNS or on +61 2 9223 9166.
+For advice or more information contact us online or call 02 9223 9166.